 Ludwig Salomon was a commercial employee until the start of the second world war.
-After he fully healed from a major war injury, he worked for the German Institution of Cartography.
-He earned his living with part time jobs as a graphic designer, amongst other things as a designer for shoes.
-After the great depression in Germany, he was employed as a cartographer at the company Mayr in Stuttgart.
+After he fully recovered from a major war injury, he worked for the German Institution of Cartography.
+He earned his living doing part time jobs as a graphic designer, such as a shoe designer.
+After the great depression in Germany, he was hired as a cartographer at the company Mayr in Stuttgart.

-Together with some friends, he came up with the idea of drawing a perfectly scaled map of Vienna viewed from above.
-Living in Vienna again, working as a cartogrpaher at the company Hölzl, he began the grueling work of creating the plan.
-Beginning in the year 1964, he began researching, planning and drawing the map piece by piece.
-After four years of hard work he finally finished it 1968.
-He could enjoy his beautiful map for only one year.
-He died unexpectedly on December 11, 1969 because of a heart attack.
+In collaboration with friends he came up with the idea of drawing a perfectly scaled map of Vienna viewed from above.
+Living in Vienna again and working as a cartographer at the company Hölzl, he began the grueling work of creating the plan.
+Beginning in the year 1964, he started researching, planning and drawing the map piece by piece.
+After four years of hard work he finally finished it in 1968.
+Unfortunately he could enjoy his beautiful map for one year.
+He died unexpectedly on 11 December 1969 because of a heart attack.
 My aunt, the second born of his three daughters, then took over the rights and publishing duties.

 Grandson of Ludwig Salomon

 Born 18 October 1962

 The first time I was involved with the work of my grandfather, I drew newly built buildings, which were obviously missing on the plan, like the Marriott hotel, Haashaus and the Hotel Plaza.
 As commissioned by the “Lebisch” agency the updated map was to be presented in advertising glass cases, called “Citylights”, placed all over the first district by Gewista.